 The preparation of financial statements in compliance with IFRS requires management to make certain critical accounting estimates.
-It also requires management to exercise judgement in applying the Company's accounting policies.
-The areas involving a higher degree of judgement of complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 4.
+It also requires management to exercise judgment in applying the Company's accounting policies.
+The areas involving a higher degree of judgment of complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 4.

-(c) Going Concern
+(c) Going concern

-These condensed consolidated interim financial statements have been prepared on a going concern basis, which assumes that the Company will be able to meet its current obligations and continue its operations over the next year.
+These consolidated financial statements have been prepared on a going concern basis, which assumes that the Company will be able to meet its current obligations and continue its operations over the next year.

-At August 31, 2021, the Company had not yet achieved profitable operations and expects to incur further losses in the development of its business and had working capital of \$4,253,901.
-During the three months ended August 31, 2021, the Company completed the reverse takeover transaction that included an oversubscribed private placement financing which raised aggregate gross proceeds of \$4,007,500.
+At November 30, 2021, the Company had not yet achieved profitable operations and expects to incur further losses in the development of its business and had working capital of \$2,867,625.
+During the year ended November 30, 2021, the Company completed the RTO that included an oversubscribed private placement financing which raised aggregate gross proceeds of \$4,007,500.
 Accordingly, directors are of the opinion that that the Company has the requisite financial resources to continue its operations for the next twelve months.